MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/sdk-overview.md

 ## Related content

-Below are some helpful links to additional services and frameworks that you can use with the Azure AI Foundry SDK.
+Below are some helpful links to other services and frameworks that you can use with the Azure AI Foundry SDK.

 ### Azure AI Services